kiro/redis-consumer-group/README.md

 go test ./...
  ```

-To test if the increasing the consumers increases the throughput I changed the publisher to send 80K msg in a batch and
+To test if increasing the consumers increases the throughput I changed the publisher to send 80K msg in a batch and
 run a bit longer.
 The results look like

 - 1 consumer - up to 18000 msgs/s